 Chaos Theory is the popular term used to describe a novel, quite revolutionary approach to a wide range of mathematical, pure science, and applied science fields.
 Instead of the term chaos theory many people prefer the terms "complexity theory" or "dynamic systems theory."
 Chaos theory is a new paradigm, that transcends the limitations of conventional science.

-The fundamental lesson of chaos theory is that the behavior of a wide range of dynamic systems (the atmosphere, the solar system) is extremely sensitive to minute fluxes in initial conditions, thus making it virtually impossible to obtain accurate medium-term and long-term predictions.
+The fundamental lesson of chaos theory is that the behavior of a wide range of dynamic systems is extremely sensitive to minute fluxes in initial conditions, thus making it virtually impossible to obtain accurate medium-term and long-term predictions.
 People who have heard of Chaos theory associate it with the idea that tiny disturbances can cause enormous long-term differences.
 In the movie Jurassic Park, the actor Jeff Goldblum speaks about the 'butterfly effect', that a butterfly flapping its wings could set in motion a sequence of self-reinforcing events that would ultimately result in a hurricane on the other side of the world.
 While within the realm of possibility, this image has reduced Chaos theory as conceived by most people into a generic cliche that the world's just a unpredictable mess.
-Many pundits invoke chaos theory to complain about frustrations with daily life, which is a disservice to the task of highlighting the important insights of chaos theory.

 Society for Chaos Theory in Psychology & Life